 See this Easy Tofu Rice Bowl on my website for another high-protein, grain-free dinner idea.
 Visit my Vegan Asian-Inspired Recipes page for more Asian-style dinner ideas.

-Thaw the edamame in a sieve under running warm water, or place them in a bowl of warm water for a few minutes.
+Thaw the edamame in a sieve under running warm water, or place them in a bowl with warm water for a few minutes.
 Chop the veggies, peanuts, and cilantro and set aside.

 Step 2.
 Mix the tamari, maple syrup, sesame oil, toasted sesame oil, minced red chili pepper, ginger, lime zest and juice for the sesame-lime dressing.